 The gift ideas seem ready-made.
 You want to get a gift for the new pet parent.

 Here’s what you might want to consider before you pop a new pet doo-dad into your Amazon shopping cart.

-New pet owners need the basics: Food and water bowls, leashes, attire, pet gates, bedding, collar, crate, an exercise pen and grooming supplies.
+New pet parents need the basics: Food and water bowls, leashes, attire, pet gates, bedding, collar, crate, an exercise pen and grooming supplies.
 Think about what your friend or loved one’s new dog or cat needs on day one.

 You’re not buying all the right stuff until you have fun stuff for a new pet to play with.
 Squeaky toys, chew toys, catnip toys – all the toys are a must.
 And before you think toys are an unnecessary part of owning a pet, remember that toys do more than just waste money.